-The communal spaces are open and being managed in line with government guidance.
 We would ask that students who show cold or flu-like symptoms as described on these pages self- isolate and follow the government’s stay at home advice.

 The Laundry room is still available for use, however, to protect your health and safety and ensure we adhere to the latest government social distancing measures, we advise the following:

-You may still receive parcels, however, please note reception will be closed and we will not be collecting parcels on your behalf.
+You may still receive parcels, however, please note reception will be closed at times and we will not be collecting parcels on your behalf.
 Please ensure you are available to receive parcels directly from delivery drivers.
 Following government guidance, we also advise you to do online food shopping, to ensure you can stay at home and keep safe.